-- 1. In the File List pane, select the images you want to share, and then click File | Send | Share/Email using ACDSee 365. - 2.
-In the Share/Email with ACDSee 365 dialog box, enter a Name for your album of photos and select a Location from your existing online folders. - 3.
+- 1. In the File List pane, select the images you want to share, and then click File | Send | Share/Email using ACDSee Online. - 2.
+Enter a Name for your album of photos and select a Location from your existing online folders. - 3.
 Enter one or more email addresses to send the images to.